 As you know, Linux is a system where multiple people can interact with one system simultaneously.
 To reach this objective, you can use useradd command in Linux.
 This command’s primary aim is to Create User in Linux.

 If you are a system administrator, you have the authority to manage users and the groups of the system.
 You can create or remove the users as well.
-Here, we are going to talk about creating several new accounts with the use of useradd command.
+Here, we are going to talk about creating several new accounts with the use of the Linux useradd command.
 Along with that, you will see many more functions.

-How to Create Users in Linux?
+How to Create User in Linux? [useradd Command]

 The useradd Command